-- Presence of non-food items in your dog’s poop
+- Non-food items in your dog’s poop

 You should keep track of what your dog tries to eat, how much, and how often.
 This is helpful information for your veterinarian as part of an examination history.

-Causes of Pica in Dogs
+Causes Of Pica In Dogs

 It’s normal for puppies to try eating many different items as a part of exploring and learning.
 They should grow out of this behavior as they age.
-Studies show that younger dogs and neutered dogs have higher odds of displaying pica.
+Studies show that younger dogs and neutered dogs have higher odds of pica.

 Here are some possible reasons for pica in dogs: